 but aquaculture may be carried out, in accordance with an authorisation issued under the Fish Resources Management Act 1994, in any other area of the marine park.

-(6) Subject to section 13D, commercial fishing shall not be carried out in any area of a marine park which is classified under section 62 as —
+(6A) Subject to section 13D —

+(a) commercial fishing shall not be carried out in —

-(a) a sanctuary area; or
+(i) a sanctuary area; or

-(b) a recreation area; or
+(ii) a recreation area; or

-(c) a special purpose area which, or that part of such an area which, the Minister has declared in the classification notice to be an area where commercial fishing would be incompatible with a conservation purpose specified in the classification notice,
+(iii) a special purpose area to which, or part of a special purpose area to which, a declaration under subsection (3B)(b) applies;

+and

+(b) commercial fishing of a type or class specified in a declaration made under subsection (3B)(c) shall not be carried out in a special purpose area to which, or part of a special purpose area to which, the declaration applies.

-but commercial fishing may be carried out, in accordance with an authorisation issued under the Fish Resources Management Act 1994, in any other area of the marine park.
+(6) Commercial fishing may be carried out in accordance with an authorisation issued under the Fish Resources Management Act 1994 in any area, or part of an area, of a marine park other than —

+(a) an area, or part of an area, mentioned in subsection (6A)(a)(i), (ii) or (iii); and

+(b) if the commercial fishing is of a type or class specified in a declaration made under subsection (3B)(c), a special purpose area, or part of a special purpose area, to which the declaration applies.

-(7) Subject to section 13D, recreational fishing shall not be carried out in any area of a marine park which is classified under section 62 as —
+(7A) Subject to section 13D —

+(a) recreational fishing shall not be carried out in —

-(a) a sanctuary area; or
+(i) a sanctuary area; or

-(b) a recreation area which, or that part of such an area which, the Minister has declared in the classification notice to be an area where recreational fishing would be incompatible with another recreational purpose specified in the classification notice; or
+(ii) a recreation area to which, or part of a recreation area to which, a declaration under subsection (3A)(a) applies; or

-(c) a special purpose area which, or that part of such an area which, the Minister has declared in the classification notice to be an area where recreational fishing would be incompatible with a conservation purpose specified in the classification notice,
+(iii) a special purpose area to which, or a part of a special purpose area to which, a declaration under subsection (3B)(d) applies;

+and

+(b) recreational fishing of a type or class specified in a declaration made under subsection (3A)(b) shall not be carried out in a recreation area to which, or part of a recreation area to which, the declaration applies; and

+(c) recreational fishing of a type or class specified in a declaration made under subsection (3B)(e) shall not be carried out in a special purpose area to which, or part of a special purpose area to which, the declaration applies.

-but recreational fishing may be carried out, in accordance with the requirements of the Fish Resources Management Act 1994, in any other area of the marine park.
+(7) Recreational fishing may be carried out in accordance with the requirements of the Fish Resources Management Act 1994 in any area, or part of an area, of a marine park other than —

+(a) an area, or part of an area, mentioned in subsection (7A)(a)(i), (ii) or (iii); and

+(b) if the recreational fishing is of a type or class specified in a declaration made under subsection (3A)(b), a recreation area, or part of a recreation area, to which the declaration applies; and

+(c) if the recreational fishing is of a type or class specified in a declaration made under subsection (3B)(e), a special purpose area, or part of a special purpose area, to which the declaration applies.

-(8) Subject to section 13D, pearling activity shall not be carried out in any area of a marine park which is classified under section 62 as —
+(8) Subject to section 13D, pearling activity shall not be carried out in —

 (a) a sanctuary area; or